What is it?

 - (Per Group of 4-5 people) 5 fresh packs of sticky notes (3M brand preferred) + marker pens (e.g. Sharpies) and ballpoint pens (enough per person)

 - Space to hang flip charts around the wall

 - Moveable tables/chairs (ideally Cabaret-style table seating to facilitate group discussion and group work) or as shown below

 Anything else I should know?

-- Size – This course is best run with 10-20 people.
-10 people recommended minimum due to interactive and discussion format.
+- Size – This course is best run with 12-20 people.
+10 people recommended minimum due to its interactive and discussion format.
 30 people is absolute maximum.
 Group work, discussion and role play form part of the training, and is less effective when the group is too small or too large.

 - Background – A mix of experiences is best to share lots of different stories (inexperienced + semi-experienced Technical Leaders).
 Even those who have been a Tech Lead for a long time has been very useful for them because they rarely get to think and reflect on this

 - Project – People from the same/different project/company doesn’t make a really big difference between to the course – both options brings different perspectives.

 Right now, this course is offered to companies who are interested in having this training run on-site.
 If you are an individual, looking for this content, please raise this with your management and HR/People team to see if you can organise this for your company.